cmordi/redfin-pipeline/README.md

 ## Aim

-Using past and present housing market data to determine the premier areas to invest in Seattle
+Using past and present housing market data to determine the premier areas to invest

 ## Data